Complexities of International Business

 11) Loss to Agricultural Countries

-In international trade, predominantly agricultural countries are losers to the maximum extent.
+In international trade, predominantly agricultural countries are losers to the maximum losses.
 This is because demand for agricultural products is less elastic; there is hardly any increase in their demand despite a fall in the price.

 12) Political Instability